About 911 Restoration Syracuse

 Simultaneously he guides the property owner through their worries by describing how he can fix everything, and in short order too.

-On one occasion Patrick was called to do a fire and smoke damage job for a community cafeteria.
+On one occasion he was called to do a fire and smoke damage job for a community cafeteria.

 The fire had started with some chaffing dishes, and was quickly extinguished so that no one was hurt, but there was a good amount of damage done to the building from the soot and acidic smoke smell.

-“In fact, the staff couldn’t wait to get back to their jobs because the kitchen was the cleanest they had ever seen it, and that was such a treat for them.”
-Patrick says.
+“In fact, the staff couldn’t wait to get back to their jobs because the kitchen was the cleanest they had ever seen it, and that was such a treat for them.” he says.

-The kitchen cleanup efforts that Patrick and his crew performed are representative of the Fresh Start attitude that they bring to every job they do, be it a fire and smoke removal, water damage, mold contamination, sewage backup cleanup or any other type of disaster that befalls property owners.
+The kitchen cleanup efforts that the owner and his crew performed are representative of the Fresh Start attitude that they bring to every job they do, be it a fire and smoke removal, water damage, mold contamination, sewage backup cleanup or any other type of disaster that befalls property owners.

-Patrick can take it all on, and do so with a smile so big and reassuring that it makes everyone he works with feel that they are being truly looked after to the highest extent – because they are.
+We can take it all on, and do so with a smile so big and reassuring that it makes everyone we work with feel that they are being truly looked after to the highest extent – because they are.